 “I ended up having an epidural at the last minute with both of my kids,” shares Jill.
 “I went through all the hard labor, then at the unbearable time I was like, okay I’ll take it!
 Then I was numb.
 And they’re telling me to push, and I’m numb.”

 It is during moments like these when breath-training becomes so relevant.
-When labor is overwhelming or medications change your ability to sense your breath, if you’ve trained your body, you can fall back on your own somatic recall.
+When labor is overwhelming or medications change your ability to sense your breath, if you’ve trained your body on how to breathe during labor, you can fall back on your own somatic recall.
 She explains “Thankfully, I’ve done so much breath practice, the motor map for my push muscles was still available to me, even though I couldn’t feel them.”
 As Roll Model Mama shows, this will prepare you for sensing and embodying your best possible breath throughout labor, delivery and beyond.

 “During pregnancy, no matter where you are on the planet, during labor, you are going to be told to breathe,” notes Jill.
 “Somebody — your doctor, your midwife, your doula — is going to coach you through breathing… they are going to say breathe in, hold your breath, now push!
 My theory is that you want to practice that.
 Not just blowing/huffing/puffing, you want to get to know the muscles that inform the mechanics of breath.
 Make them beyond second-nature: so they are at your command.”

 The Roll Model Mama video program places great emphasis on understanding and toning your primary breathing muscles.